Tenoch-pro/Tenoch-pro/README.md

 - 👋 Hi, I’m Ttenochtchi Bush
 - 👀 I’m interested in FullStack Development using Node and React, Vue and Angular.
 - 🌱 I’m currently learning about Django and Python
-- 💞️ I’m looking to collaborate on Mr-Block and working with shopify and blockchain portion.
+- 💞️ I’m looking to work with big or small team and working with shopify and blockchain portion.
 - 📫 How to reach me Skype : live:.cid.ac7be708f2ef10f

 <!---